City of North Battleford Block Parties

 Host a Block Party for Your Neighbours

 Block parties are a great way to bring people who live close to each other together.
-Block parties build community and helps to build a strong sense of belonging.
+Block parties build community and help to build a strong sense of belonging.
 People who know each other, look out for each other.
 The benefits of knowing who lives next door are tremendous, and hosting a block party is a fun way to get everyone together.

 Location, Location, Location

 There are a variety of locations you can host a block party, all you have to do is find out which one will be best for your block.

 Your Street/Block – A street closure and barricades are required.
 This is great for getting the whole block together.

 Your Lawn/Backyard – Some blocks are smaller and a lawn/backyard can be the perfect place to host.

 Your Alley – Because the people behind you are your neighbours as well.